What is La Cuisine Paris?

 How many people are there in each class?

 We usually have a maximum of 10 people in each of our kitchens, but it depends on the experience.
 Depending on the type of class, the group may be a bit smaller.
 We have three kitchens in which we host our classes, two in a typical Parisian cave, the other on the second floor of the school.

 For a number of reasons, only those who are registered participants for the class can be in the kitchen area.
 This is for the safety, comfort, interaction, and participation of the attendees.
 If you are a family member waiting for someone, you are welcome in the waiting area.
 Please note that this also pertains to very young children.
 For the comfort of all the participants, we do not allow very young children being watched by their parents in the classroom areas.
 Our kitchens are only equipped to hold the number of participants registered for the experience.

 What if I want to come, but have a dietary constraint?

 We do try to stick fairly closely to the menus listed online for the class.
-However, if you do have a problem with one of the dishes, please let us know in advance and we will try to find a substitute for you if possible!
-Please keep in mind that while we would be pleased to have you, there may be occasions where the menu is not easily amended.
+However, if you do have a problem with one of the dishes or a dietary requirement / allergy you would like to let us know about, do get in touch!
+Please keep in mind that while we do try to be flexible and would be pleased to have you, there may be occasions where the menu is not easily amended.